 - Sustainability planning: Continue to look at various funding opportunities for program sustainability after waiver funds are no longer available, the limitations to qualifying for the Affordable Care Act (ACA), and the denial of Medicaid Expansion in the State of Texas.
-CCBHC? - Personnel Workforce: Adult and child psychiatrists, Advanced Practicing Nurses, Registered Nurses, Clinical Practitioners, and Therapists are needed in Bexar County as a whole. - Patient Information Exchange: Constraints and requirements related to patient information presents challenges with data collection and information sharing. - Housing: Insufficient and/or limited affordable permanent housing creates additional struggles for individuals transitioning back into the community. - Insurance: Lack of insurance and increased medication costs are barriers to adequate treatment. - Dual Diagnosis Population: Increased services for individuals with a Dual Diagnosis: Mental Health & Intellectual Developmental Disability
+CCBHC funding methodology is unknown. - Personnel Workforce: Adult and Child Psychiatrists, Advanced Practicing Nurses, Registered Nurses, Clinical Practitioners, and Therapists are needed in Bexar County as a whole. - Patient Information Exchange: Constraints and requirements related to patient information presents challenges with data collection and information sharing. - Housing: Insufficient and/or limited affordable permanent housing creates additional struggles for individuals transitioning back into the community. - Insurance: Lack of insurance and increased medication costs are barriers to adequate treatment.

-- Psychiatric Bed Capacity: Loss of psychiatric beds have strained local stakeholders and resources to develop alternatives to improper hospitalization and criminal justice encounters. - IDD: To address the complex navigation of IDD services our community is in the planning phases of the development of the Multi Assistance Center (MAC).
+- Dual Diagnosis Population: Increased services for individuals with a Dual Diagnosis both Mental Health & Intellectual Developmental Disability (IDD). - Psychiatric Bed Capacity: Loss of psychiatric beds has strained local stakeholders and resources to develop alternatives to improper hospitalization and criminal justice encounters. - IDD: To address the complex navigation of IDD services, our community is in the planning phases of the development of the Multi Assistance Center (MAC).
 The MAC is an innovative one-stop facility that provides all medical and non-medical services needed for Individuals with special needs.
-The MAC care model is designed to be coordinated, comprehensive, complementary, and synergistic thus ensuring improved communications among the different providers, where individuals and families, with assistance from navigators, will have the ability to meet all their needs through the fully inclusive and accessible campus. - Meth/Opioid: The national opioid epidemic is beginning to reach Bexar County.
+The MAC care model is designed to be coordinated, comprehensive, complementary, and synergistic thus ensuring improved communications among the different providers, where individuals and families, with assistance from navigators, will have the ability to meet all their needs through the fully inclusive and accessible campus. - Meth/Opioid: The national opioid epidemic has reached Bexar County.
 In an effort to confront this public health emergency head-on, Bexar County, the City of San Antonio, and University Health System convened the Joint Opioid Task Force.
-The interagency public-private collaboration is seeking to decrease the number of opioid deaths in Bexar County and develop strategies to address the opioid crisis in a comprehensive manner. - Teen suicide: New numbers from the Bexar County Medical Examiner's Office show the rates of teen suicides in Bexar County are rising over the past five years.
-A teen suicide taskforce has been convened to advance efforts to prevent teen suicide in the Alamo Area by engaging youth voices and build on best practices to provide clear and ongoing prevention messages; to improve access to care and strengthen the continuum of youth mental health care; and influence related policy. - Domestic violence: In response to the domestic violence crisis in our community, a task force to investigate possible solutions to prevent any more deaths.
+This interagency public-private collaboration seeks to decrease the number of opioid deaths in Bexar County and develop strategies to address the opioid crisis in a comprehensive manner. - Teen suicide: New numbers from the Bexar County Medical Examiner's Office show the rates of teen suicides in Bexar County have risen over the past five years.
+A teen suicide taskforce has been convened to advance efforts to prevent teen suicide in the Alamo Area by engaging youth voices and building on best practices to provide clear and ongoing prevention messages; to improve access to care and strengthen the continuum of youth mental health care; and influence related policy. - Domestic violence: In response to the domestic violence crisis in our community, a task force has been convened to investigate possible solutions to prevent more deaths in the community.
 The task force has been convened to focus on solutions and resources that include reaching out to people before domestic violence becomes a part of their daily lives.